How to Make Money Playing Video Games: Making Dollars from Joy Sticks

 In other words, is inventory system A better than inventory system B?
 Does this specific in-game mechanic make the game fun or frustrating?
-There’s a lot of very specific things that need to be tested.
-Not only for how effective they are in game play, but if they’re easy to learn, to use, and make the game more or less fun.
+There's a lot of very specific things that need to be tested (and you may be interested if Testerup is legit here).
+Not only for how effective they are in game play, but if they're easy to learn, to use, and make the game more or less fun.

 A quality assurance tester often needs to focus on specific parts of the game or programming choices that are being compared.
 The average pay isn't anything special at $10-15 an hour on average but since most quality tester work is contract work, there are also opportunities to get your foot in the door.

-Becoming a beta tester is a dream job for many avid gamers.
+Becoming a beta tester is a dream job for many avid gamers (and there are all sorts of beta tester jobs available).
 Featuring above average pay and a lot of time spent playing the game before release, beta testers get paid to play video games that have already gone through a heavy amount of quality control.
 This means that the programming and quality testing has already been done to a pretty advanced degree.

 Beta testers aren't spending as much time on small details and testing out certain game functions.
 Beta testers are actually playing these soon to be released games for extended periods of time and they are searching for loopholes, glitches, and programming errors that can result in problems.
 In other words, a beta tester is trying to break the game.